 - Speed.
 Once you have found a policy that you are pleased with you can go about getting cover in place right away.
 Travel Insurance can be put in place securely entirely online in a matter of minutes.

-While buying cover online is convenient and straightforward, it's critical you take the time to read through your product disclosure statement before purchasing the policy.
+While buying cover online is convenient and straightforward, it's critical you take the time to read through your product disclosure statement (PDS) before purchasing the policy.
 Many people buy their budget policy without reading through the terms and conditions, placing themselves at risk of an unsuccessful claim.
-Every year the Australian Government’s Department of Foreign Affairs and Trade (DFAT) assist roughly 20,000 Australians who get into difficulty overseas.
+According to a 2012 report, every year the Australian Government’s Department of Foreign Affairs and Trade (DFAT) assist roughly 20,000 Australians who get into difficulty overseas.
 This includes: